 Last quarter the average Conversion Rate was 4.49% (averaging across all countries, platforms, and industries) according to our research.

-Use our Conversion Rate Benchmarks to check the performance of your channels against thousands of other marketers.
+This overall average benchmark is limited in its usefulness.
+To find results more relevant to yours, use our Conversion Rate Benchmark Tool to check the performance of your channels against thousands of other marketers.

 Compare your recent conversion rate to relevant trends, and find out if your performance is being affected by something other than your own work.

 Conversion Rate Benchmark Tool

 Use the drop-downs to filter results so that you can compare your results to those similar to you.

 When using the drop-downs:

 - Filter results by Country, Industry and Channel.
 When you leave filters to the default “All” position, the benchmark will include results from people who did not specify anything for that field (eg “All Industries” will include all the industries listed in the drop-down, as well as data from where the industry field was left blank).

 - Choose a single option by clicking the “Only” button next to any choice.